Rheology of concentrated suspension of fibers with load dependent friction coefficient: Governing equations and numerical model

 \section{Governing equations and numerical model}

-In this section, we discuss the governing equations for the suspending fluid, fiber dynamics and contact force model.
-We use the same method and algorithm as \cite{banaei2020numerical}.
-Hence, we only briefly discuss the numerical method here.
-For validations the reader is referred to the original article.
+In this section, we discuss the governing equations for the suspending fluid, fiber dynamics, and inter-fiber interactions.
+We use the method and algorithm in \citet{banaei2020numerical}, which we briefly discuss here.
+For detailed validation tests of the numerical method, the reader is referred to \citet{banaei2020numerical}.